Surjective rational maps and del Pezzo surfaces: Addendum

 \item Characterize non\,-\,regular surjective rational endomorphisms of del Pezzo surfaces (compare with \cite[Remark 7]{ilya} and with Remark~\ref{remark:disc-toric} above).
-To be able do this, one will probably need some understanding of singularities of the pair $(Y',\Delta)$ from Proposition~\ref{theorem:ram-form},\footnote{~It is tempting to propose that singularities of $(Y',\Delta)$ should be related to rational singularities (cf. \cite[5.1]{KM}).} which is also worth a closer study;
+To be able do this, one will probably need some understanding of singularities of the pair $(Y',\Delta')$ from Proposition~\ref{theorem:ram-form},\footnote{~Here one may suggest a relation between the singularities of $(Y',\Delta)$ and rational singularities (cf. \cite[5.1]{KM}).} which is also worth a closer study.